velvet-os/velvet-os.github.io/console/readme.md

 good job ❤️

-Now you might be interested in checking out [device specyfic pages](./systems/readme.md)
+Now you might be interested in checking out [device specific pages](./systems/readme.md)

 there are [some commands you might want to run](../first-boot.md)